Geographic Information Systems - PgDip, MSc

 Course Summary

-The course is designed to help people gain understanding and experience of GIS concepts, functionality and applications.
-Content focuses on the representation, acquisition, management, manipulation and analysis of spatial data.
-It also includes modules on remote sensing, spatial databases, web-GIS and GIS in the commercial environment.
-Additional optional modules include GIS work experience, spatial analysis and modelling, GIS for environmental management, and Customising GIS.
+This course is designed to provide a comprehensive understanding and hands-on experience with GIS concepts, functionality, and applications.
+The curriculum covers the representation, acquisition, management, manipulation, and analysis of spatial data.
+Key modules include remote sensing, spatial databases, web-GIS, and GIS in commercial environments.
+Optional modules offer opportunities for GIS work experience, spatial analysis and modelling, GIS for environmental management, and customising GIS.

-As part of the course resources, you will be provided with a free copy of ArcGIS, the remote sensing package ERDAS Imagine, and the data analysis package SPSS.
+As part of the course resources, you will receive free copies of ArcGIS, the remote sensing package Erdas Imagine, and the data analysis package SPSS.

 Modules